maljazaery/azure-ai-search-batch-indexer/README.md

 ## Requirements
 - Azure AI Document Intelligence resources in one of the 3 preview regions: **East US**, **West US2**, **West Europe** - follow [this document](https://learn.microsoft.com/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0) to create one if you don't have.
-- Azure AI Search rescource
+- Azure AI Search rescource.
+- Azure OpenAI Embedding endpoint.